interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 I also gave it an IPv4 address, to run the captive portal.

 Here's the `/etc/wpa_supplicant.conf` that tells it to actually connect to the correct network (in this case, `SantaCruzMeshnet2`, which is broadcast by the WRT54G).
-It's a bit odd to use WPASupplicant to connect to an open network, but that's how I got it working, and once I got it working I didn't want to poke it.
+It's a bit odd to use wpa_supplicant to connect to an open network, but that's how I got it working, and once I got it working I didn't want to poke it.

 ```
 network={